 Message Automation & Protocol Simulation (MAPS™)

 Message Automation & Protocol Simulation (MAPS™) is a protocol simulation and conformance test tool that supports a variety of protocols such as SIP, MEGACO, MGCP, SS7, ISDN, GSM, MAP, CAS, LTE, UMTS, SS7 SIGTRAN, ISDN SIGTRAN, SIP I, GSM AoIP, Diameter and others.
-Along with automation capability, the application gives users the unlimited ability to edit messages and control scenarios (message sequences).
-"Message sequences" are generated through scripts.
+Along with automation capability, the application gives users the unlimited ability to edit messages and control scenarios.

 GL’s MAPS™ is enhanced to a High Density version and a special purpose 1U network appliance that is capable of high call intensity (hundreds of calls/sec) and high volume of sustained calls (tens of thousands of simultaneous calls/1U platform).

 MAPS™ can emulate any network element in any technology including Analog, TDM, IP, ATM, and Wireless.
 It can be used to test and troubleshoot network infrastructure, software applications and User Equipment (UE) and ensure compliance.
 The following list is a sampling of the more important protocols supported, but NOT a complete list.

 - Analog – R1, R2, MFC-R2, SS1/SS4, SS5, and more